Braun Strowman Kip-Up On ‘Monday Night RAW’: Watch Big Man Pull Off Unusual Feat

 Thanks to this unlikely move on Strowman’s part, WWE’s official highlights video for his match against Big Show has gotten close to 750,000 views in less than 12 hours, even if it doesn’t include Braun’s kip-up.

 Although this marked the first time Braun Strowman kipped up on Monday Night RAW, he’s been doing the move on untelevised WWE Live house shows.
-A clip from November of 2016 shows a very similar sequence, also featuring Braun vs. Big Show — based on the information given by the video’s uploader and Strowman’s match listing on the Internet Wrestling Database, the match took place on November 10 in Vienna, Austria, during WWE’s last European tour.
+A clip from November 2016 shows a very similar sequence, also featuring Braun vs. Big Show — based on the information given by the video’s uploader and Strowman’s match listing on the Internet Wrestling Database, the match took place on November 10 in Vienna, Austria, during WWE’s last European tour.

 Reaction to last night’s Big Show vs. Braun Strowman match on RAW has been overwhelmingly positive.
 In this week’s Monday Night RAW recap, Philly.com wrote that the match served as a good example of how much Strowman has improved since he debuted on the main roster in 2015.